-When I was scheming up my favorite sort of recipe for fried dough, I knew I wanted it to be a bit more substantial, not something that evaporated once it hit my belly, but something that could take me through to lunch or even an early dinner.
+When I was scheming up my favorite recipe for fried dough, I knew I wanted it to be a bit more substantial, not something that evaporated once it hit my belly, but something that could take me through to lunch or even an early dinner.
 My favorite version is solid and flat, a canvas for whatever topping tempts me.
 I prefer piling on some freshly made ricotta cheese and maple syrup or honey.
 But powdered sugar works just as well.
-It’s not exactly like the fried dough from my Italian childhood—I don’t believe my parents used Italian sparkling water in the batter—but it’s enough of a throwback to make me smile. - eatboutique
+It’s not exactly like the fried dough from my Italian childhood—I don’t believe my parents used Italian sparkling water in the batter—but it’s enough of a throwback to make me smile.

-- With hands, work butter into dry ingredients until no large chunks are noticeable.
-It will look like small breadcrumbs.
+- In a large bowl, whisk the flour, baking soda, salt, and nutmeg.
+Using your hands, work the butter into dry ingredients until no large chunks remain; the mixture will look like small breadcrumbs.

-- Warm the sparkling water in pot over medium heat for 1 minute (or do it for 20-30 seconds in a microwave).
-Add the warmed sparkling water to the flour mixture and work into a loose dough.
-Cover with a tea towel and let sit for 15 minutes.
+- In a small pot over medium heat, warm the sparkling water for 1 minute (or heat for 20 to 30 seconds in a microwave).
+Add the warmed sparkling water to the flour mixture and form into a loose dough.
+Cover with a towel and let sit for 15 minutes.

 - Cut the dough into 8 even pieces.
-Roll each piece out until very thin.
+On a work surface, roll each piece out until very thin.

-- Serve immediately or keep warm in 150 degree oven.
-Top with your favorite topping like powdered sugar, maple syrup, jam, and/or ricotta cheese.
+- Serve immediately or keep warm in a 150°F oven.
+Top with your toppings of choice.